anas-didi95/anasdidi-dev/content/blog/_custom-domain-netlify-godaddy/index.md

 <a name="dns-configuration"></a>
 ## DNS configuration

 After added, Netlify will try to propagate the DNS changes with GoDaddy.
-To continue, click **Check DNS configuration** for details required for GoDaddy configuration.
+Then, click **Check DNS configuration** for details required for GoDaddy configuration.

 ![Check DNS configuration](./2.0-check-dns-configuration.png)